sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/content/en/student-associations/sasa.md

 - **Ground Software Subsystem**: develops the ground station and the software dedicated to it;
 - **Electrical and Sensor Subsystem**: handles PCB development and they select and configure the sensors, antennas and radio;
 - **Social and Management**: they manage the team's website and social pages, writing and documenting events and organizations.

+## Join the Association

+🚀 What you have read interested you and would like to know how you can join?
+For further details such as open opportunities in SASA's administration or teams you can visit the [dedicated page](https://www.sasa-aerospace.it/opportunities/) 😉